colibri-itcr/colibri-itcr/README.md

   <tr>
 <b>Data Sciences for Biodiversity Conservation (Colibri-ITCR)</b>

   The Colibri-ITCR project is an initiative of the Costa Rica Institute of Technology (Alajuela Headquarters).
-Its main objective is to use computer technologies and methodologies associated with Data Sciences to support the conservation of biological diversity in the context of Sustainable Human Development.
+Its main objective is to develop computer technologies and methodologies associated with Data Sciences to support the conservation of biological diversity in the context of Sustainable Human Development.
   </tr>